-The Aguilarunder Captain Watson sailed from Plymouth on 3rd September 1823.
-The passenger list contained the names of several early Hunter River pioneers, including that of Edward Sparke, his wife Mary and family of five sons Edward, John, Andrew, William, George and nephew
+The Aguilar sailed from Plymouth on 3rd September 1823.
+The passenger list contained the names of several early Hunter River pioneers, including that of Edward Sparke, his wife Mary (nee Hosking) and family of five sons Edward, John, Andrew, William, George and nephew

 The Sydney Gazette reported on Andrew's death in December: We regret to state that Mr. Andrew Sparke, son of Mr. Edward Sparke, butcher in Sydney was accidentally drowned in a lagoon, about five miles from Maitland on the 21st November.
 It appears that the deceased had occasion, when proceeding on some business from the residence of his brothers about eight miles from where the unfortunate occurrence took place, to cross the lagoon in question, and, as is conjectured, was thrown from his horse.
 After an anxious suspense of three days, the unfortunate young man's brothers went in search of him ,and having obtained information from the shepherds at Mr. Palmer's station near the Sugar loaf, that he had passed that way, they pursued the road to the lagoon, near to which after some search, they found the horse which the deceased rode.
 Captain Aubin promptly afforded the assistance of a party of Police, and, on the following evening the body of the deceased was taken out of the lagoon.
 A coroner's inquest was held next day, at Muir's Inn, Maitland when the jury returned a verdict of 'Found Drowned'.

 Two years later William Sparke, nephew of Edward and Mary passed away also.